 Your reputation is your most valuable asset.
 Your clients rely on you to guide then through a complicated and sometimes stressful process.
 Demonstrate to them that their trust in you is justified by referring to them a licensed professional home inspector.
 My experience, training and professionalism will deliver the information your client needs to make a informed decision.
 The best advertising is a happy client.

 What is a home inspection?

 A home inspection is a reasonable effort to disclose the condition existing on the day of the inspection – a look at your home with an experienced eye.
-The inspection should take between 2 – 4 hours to preform.
-Some items such as windows and receptacles are checked a random.
+The inspection should take between 2 – 4 hours to perform.
+Some items such as windows and receptacles are checked randomly.
 A representative number of light switches and receptacles are checked.
-Most people hire an inspector to check Roof, Exterior, Foundation, Basement, Structure, Plumbing, Electrical, Heating & Air conditioning system(s), Fireplaces, Insulation, and the Interior.
+Most people hire an inspector to check the Roof, Exterior, Foundation, Basement, Structure, Plumbing, Electrical, Heating & Air conditioning system(s), Fireplaces, Insulation, and the Interior.

 Home inspections are not compliance inspections for past and present codes or regulations of any kind.

 Who is a Home Inspector and what does he do?

 Home Inspectors are generalists with broad knowledge on many topics.
 Some home inspectors are engineers, general contractors, and some are not.
 The Home Inspector conducts a visual inspection and reports the major deficiencies and items affecting the habitability of the property.
 A professional inspector must be well versed in all fields of residential construction and have good communications skills.
 The home inspector gives an overview of the property and discloses major defects.
 Home Inspectors provide unbiased opinions with no interest in soliciting repair work for themselves or any particular contractor.